DqwertyC/datapacks/README.md

 Designed to allow other creators to add their own data packs.
 Will upload a tutorial on how to create one soon.

 **enders_reach**
 *min version: 20w11a*
 Uses the custom_enchanting datapack above to create armor that allows the wearer to place blocks in midair.
+Any chestplate can be enchanted, and it costs 4 Eyes of Ender and 150 XP points (~1 level at level 30).
+When wearing, the player can crouch to see outlines of nearby air spaces, and other blocks can be placed there.

 # Feedback
 Please notify me if you find any bugs or errors, or if you have usability suggestions.